 Imaging is a compulsion.
 I hope you enjoy our web gallery!
 Please share, comment and subscribe.

 So for me, photography as a serious pursuit really had to be tabled for quite a while…10 years to be exact.
-Once I made it through 4 years of college, then 4 years of medical school, it was on to residency, where I finally made money, enough to live on (barely)-at least I was no longer accumulating debt!
+Once I made it through college (4 years ), med school (4 years), it was on to residency, where I finally made money, enough to live on (barely)-at least I was no longer accumulating debt!
 Once I was able to start working as a radiologist (which we did on weekends, on the sly, starting after our second year of residency, at a small hospital in another state), Steve and I finally reached a financial turning point-we were able to pay the credit card bill off each month!
 One of our first “together” purchases was a serious camera, that “would take us into retirement” (famous last words), a Canon EOS.

 Ten years is a long time to defer an interest, but I really had no choice.
-Pent up possibilities now had an outlet, through photography.
+Pent up possibilities eventually found an outlet, through photography.